Equitable Mortgage: Meaning, Importance, Differences & How It Works

 How Does an Equitable Mortgage Work?

 Equitable mortgages usually involve the borrower depositing the title deed or ownership documents with the lender.
-The lender then provides the loan based on the agreed terms, such as interest rates and repayment schedules.
+The lender then provides the loan based on the agreed terms, such as the Loan Against Property interest rates and repayment schedules.
 During the loan term, the borrower retains ownership of the property, while the lender holds the title deeds as security.
 If the borrower repays the loan as agreed, the title deeds are returned, and the mortgage is discharged.
 However, if the borrower defaults, the lender can seek a court order to sell the property and recover the loan amount.
 This process offers a flexible and efficient way for borrowers to access funds.
 Unlike registered mortgages, it does not make the debt publicly known.

 Pros and Cons of Equitable Mortgages